The Horton Hill hike, just an hour's drive from Calgary in Kananaskis Country isn't going…

 Continue on the paved Kananaskis Lakes Trail (the Smith Dorrien Trail is not) past the turnoff to the Canyon Creek Campground, William Watson Lodge and Boulton Creek.
 (But go here after your hike if you want cold drinks and ice cream!)
 Do not take a left towards the Upper Kananaskis Day Use Area.
 Instead continue past the turnoff to the Interlakes Campground to reach the North Interlakes Day Use Area, basically at the end of the road.
 From the turnoff at Highway 40, it’s approximately 15 km to the parking lot.

 Route description – Upper Kananaskis Lake to the Forks Campground

 From the parking lot cross the footbridge over the spillway and turn left onto an old road.
 Pass a turnoff to Mt Indefatigable – a trail decommissioned to protect grizzly habitat.

 At 0.8 kilometres stay right on the upper trail.
 The lower trail is best used if you’re planning to hike the Upper Kananaskis Lakes Circuit – a very worthwhile day trip.

-Continue on a dirt trail through old forest to reach a bridge over the Kananaskis River at the 5.8 kilometre mark.
+Continue on a dirt trail through old forest to reach a bridge over the Kananaskis River at the 5.8 km mark.
 Skirt another rockslide at the base of Mount Lyautey.
 If you look up from that rockslide, you can just barely make out the headwall you’ll be climbing in short order.

-The rest of the hike to the Forks Campground at 7.2 kilometres is flat and easy.
+The rest of the hike to the Forks Campground at 7.2 km is flat and easy.
 We saw a lot of moose poop, especially when leaving the campground but no sign of the animal.